 OBSERVATIONS: Obviously how you customise the button/dial/lever on your E-M1 up is entirely up to you; we all require different things.
 I found after a couple of sessions I got totally lost and had to force a reset.
-Eventually I did not stray too far from default assigning only Peaking (to Red Dot), Magnify (to Fn1) and AF Home (to Fn2).
+Eventually I did not stray too far from default assigning only Peaking and AF Home.
 The rest suits me at default - but this is a review camera I've not got for long.
-If this were my camera I'd have more time to consider further customising and I'd set up some MySet data sets and assign them to the MODE dial.
+If this were my camera I'd have more time to consider further customising and I'd be setting up some MySet data sets and assigning them to the MODE dial.